 Step one Claims should be submitted as soon as possible and must be received by us within six months (unless this was not reasonably possible).
 Ensure all the necessary information is included, to avoid delays and enclose all relevant itemised bills.
 We recommend you keep a copy for your own records for a minimum of 12 months.
-0, , Conductive recorded and disching amount of forms with any items to all bills you Step two Send your completed medical information form with any itemised bills you receive to: International Customer Service, AXA Global Healthcare (UK) Limited, Phillips House, Crescent Road, Tunbridge Wells, Kent TN1 2PL, UK.
-G Step three Your claim will be assessed by one of our Personal Advisers and all eligible payments will be made.
+01 1 On advisory and the days of the Colorest Colores (Colorest Colores) (Colores) (Colo Step two Send your completed medical information form with any itemised bills you receive to: International Customer Service, AXA Global Healthcare (UK) Limited, Phillips House, Crescent Road, Tunbridge Wells, Kent TN1 2PL, UK.
+04 Vous alaim will be accessed by one of our Dersonal Advisors and all clinible Step three Your claim will be assessed by one of our Personal Advisers and all eligible payments will be made.
 We may ask you to provide more information to support your claim, for example your card receipt or a copy of your statement.
 You must provide us with the information we ask for as soon as reasonably possible so that we can assess your claim.
 Step four AXA will send you a claims benefit statement confirming the amount of benefit paid for each claim.

-Claims reimbursements can be paid through a local bank in a number of currencies using the exchange rate published in the Financial Times Guide to World Currencies current on the day of your treatment for out-patient.
+Claims reimbursements can be paid through a local bank in a number of currencies using the exchange rate published in the Financial Times Guide to World Currencies current on the day of your treatment for out-patient and day-patient treatment, and the day of your admission for in-patient treatment.